Army Military Police Training

-MPs took a high-profile role in the war soon after the terrorist attack on Sept.
-11, 2001.
+MPs took a high-profile role in the war soon after the terrorist attack on September 11, 2001.
 The New York National Guard’s 442nd MP Company, for example, contributed to rescue-and-recovery efforts at the World Trade Center following the attack.
 The unit also provided security in New York City’s mass transit systems.
-And last April, the 442nd’s Soldiers returned from a year of duty in Iraq, where they trained Iraqi police.
+And in April 2003, the 442nd’s Soldiers returned from a year of duty in Iraq, where they trained Iraqi police.

 “Law enforcement is something most of us do every day because we have a large number of civilian police officers in the unit,” said company commander CPT Sean O’Donnell.
 “Most Iraqis had heard about the NYPD, so they wanted to learn as much from us as they could.
 Our experience enabled us to provide some of the most current training available.”